Snorkel With Whale Sharks and Explore Raja Ampat, From Two Remote Resorts

 You will experience a great variety of underwater ecosystems, all close to the resort, from shallow fringing reefs to sea mounts, walls, and manta cleaning stations.

 Beneath the surface swarms of small fish such as damsels, fusiliers, and anthias mill about on the reef flats, while not too far away large schools of tuna, trevally and mackerel congregate.
-Spadefish, surgeonfish, and barracuda gather under docks and around reef points, while angel and butterflyfish decorate both the reef flats and jagged coral towers.
-Expect fields of soft corals like you've never seen them before, and hard coral reefs are healthy and abundant as well.
+Spadefish, surgeonfish, and barracuda gather under docks and around reef points, while angelfish and butterflyfish decorate both the reef flats and jagged coral towers.
+Expect fields of soft corals like you’ve never seen them before, and hard coral reefs are healthy and abundant as well.

 There are strong currents in the area, but the guides are experts at picking snorkeling spots at the right time, and there are a myriad of snorkeling spots that are protected in almost all weather conditions.
 So, although you should have a good level of fitness, you should not expect to have to swim against a current for any length of time, and instead will float with the currents.